NinjaCad/Gertrude/README.md

 ### 🎮 Overview

 *Gertrude’s Blackjack* is a command-line blackjack game where players compete against a dealer with personality.
 The game includes multiple betting options, player actions, and dynamic dialogue to make each round feel interactive.
+Made in a team with 5 other people.

 ---